A sneak peek at a new essay by Dave Jeffery from our upcoming May/Jun 2021 issue.

 Editor’s notes: A popular bestseller about ALS is the novel Every Note Played by Lisa Genova (Gallery, 2018).
 Photo of sunset with Dave Jeffery and spouse taken by Robert Jeffery.

 Update: We are grieved to report the death of Dave Jeffrey in late March 2021.
 On April 6 his son Robby accepted an advocacy award for him from the ALS Society of B.C.
-His funeral is to be livestreamed from Sevenoaks Alliance Church April 17.
+His funeral was livestreamed from Sevenoaks Alliance Church April 17.